-The family must notify FH of all changes in income or household composition in writing.
+The family must notify FH of all changes in income or household composition in writing or by utilizing the online portal.

 Generally, the family will not be required to attend an interview for an interim reexamination.
 However, if FH determines that an interview is warranted, the family may be required to attend.